martianbandit/Agentic-Coding-Framework/02_AI-DOCS/TaskManagement/Roo_Task_Workflow.md

 4. Write code, tests, and documentation
 5. Validate implementations against acceptance criteria

 This implementation phase will transform the detailed plans and specifications into a working product, following the roadmap established by the task decomposition.
+After implementation is complete, the project will move into the "Testing & Preview Visibility" phase to ensure quality before any deployment discussions.

 **Output Storage:**